-Successful prosecutions led to 2 being disqualified from driving, 77 for no insurance, incorrect or no licence.
-16 offenders have accrued nine driving licence endorsement points, and pending disqualification from driving on next offence.
+Successful prosecutions led to2 being disqualified from driving, 77 for no insurance, an incorrect or no licence.
+16 offenders have now accrued nine licence endorsement points, and pending disqualification on a next offence.

 8. Provide reassurrance to residents in terms of their fear of crime and increase confidence regarding general safety of the area.